Let me tell you a story about my third trip to Paris and my first new year’s eve abroad.

-As I was staying in my home town Snina in the east of Slovakia, and my friend was in Bratislava, I made another trip to her place day before and stayed in Bratislava.
-I traveled with her to Prague, from Prague to Paris, from Paris to Amberg and from Amberg back to Prague.
+As I was staying in my home town Snina in the east of Slovakia, and my friend was in Bratislava, I made another trip to her place the day before and stayed in Bratislava.
+I traveled with her to Prague, from Prague to Paris, from Paris to Amberg, and from Amberg back to Prague.

-The hotel was outside of Paris and it was ok – nothing fancy, just simple bed, and bathroom but for one New Years’ Eve night it was more than enough.
+The hotel was outside of Paris and it was ok – nothing fancy, just a simple bed, and bathroom but for one New Years’ Eve night it was more than enough.
 French breakfast in the morning with typical croissants and coffee was included in the price.

 For all extra trips, food, and souvenirs I paid around 50 euros, so the final price for the whole trip was +/- 150euros.